 Model the Amazon Headwaters: Mazar River Project

-Fundación Cordillera has focused its efforts since 2000 in five watersheds of the mountainous region called the Nudo del Azuay
+Since 2000, Fundación Cordillera has focused its efforts in five watersheds of the mountainous region called the Nudo del Azuay.

-2. To model the relationship between upstream landcover and the behavior of streams,
+to model the relationship between upstream landcover and the behavior of streams,

-and their delivery of sediments to downstream reaches,
+and their delivery of sediments to downstream reaches;

-4. To contribute to the professional capacity of university students and local hydrologists.
+to contribute to the professional capacity of university students and local hydrologists.

 The Mazar River Project is a collaboration between CELEC (Ecuador’s consortium of public electricity companies), the University of Vermont, and FCT, with sustained support of students from the Universidad Politécnica Salesiana (UPS) of Cuenca, who carry out the laboratory analysis of sediments and help download and order flow data.
 FCT is committed to making data from this initiative publicly available.

-We welcome the participation of collaborating scientists, interested in using the site’s infrastructure and data record to establish new research and assist us with maintaining the long-term monitoring record at the site.
+We welcome the participation of collaborating scientists interested in using the site’s infrastructure and data record to establish new research and assist us with maintaining the long-term monitoring record at the site.
 We envision research that will answer and expand upon the following research questions:

 What are the temporal dynamics of river fluxes (water, sediment, solutes) in

 mountain rivers such as the Mazar?

-• How do fluxes of water, sediment and solutes from this river compare to those of other Andean rivers, and what new insights can be gained from the observation of river fluxes at high temporal frequency?
+How do fluxes of water, sediment, and solutes from this river compare to those of other Andean rivers, and what new insights can be gained from the observation of river fluxes at high temporal frequency?

-• How are river fluxes changing over time and in response to extremes (floods, droughts)?
+How are river fluxes changing over time and in response to extremes (floods, droughts)?
 What insights do the long-term records provide for understanding these changes?

 How do land use activities within the watershed influence water quantity and quality?
-How can the long-term record at the Mazar be used to leverage and provide context for rapid assessments of tributary conditions through limited sampling campaigns?
+How can the long-term record the Mazar be used to leverage and provide context for rapid assessments of tributary conditions through limited sampling campaigns?

-A note on the Mazar site instrumentation:
+A note on the Mazar site instrumentation

 The Mazar River site is equipped with a suite of instruments for continuous measurements.
 These include:

-• An ISCO 6712 automated water sampler for the extraction of stream water
+an ISCO 6712 automated water sampler for the extraction of stream water

-• An ISCO 720 submerged flow module with pressure transducer for measurement
+an ISCO 720 submerged flow module with pressure transducer for measurement of river water level

-• A Forestry Technology Services DTS-12 Digital Turbidity Sensor, recalibrated
+a Forestry Technology Services DTS-12 Digital Turbidity Sensor, recalibrated

-annually.
-Record available for January 2015 – November 2018.
+annually (record available for January 2015 – November 2018)

-See the Resources/Publications page for available reports and studies about the Mazar watershed.
+See the Resources: Publications page for available reports and studies about the Mazar watershed.